FAQ Relating to the Corona Virus

 4. What are official regulations regarding wearing a mask?

 As of September 30, 2020, employees and students of the ID and KIT are required to wear a mask whenever they find themselves on public routes such as door and other entrance areas, passageways, corridors, staircases, sanitary facilities, and routes at events and when you cross the ID courtyard, as well as during lectures.
-For more information, please see question 9.
 Please note you are also required to wear a mask when you are shopping.

 5. I was abroad - what do I need to know before my return to the dormitory?

-- Please see question 8 and 9 for quarantine obligations.
-Please also see question 6 (obligation to register), question 7 (test requirements) and question 8 (quarantine obligations).
+- Please also see question 7 (obligation to register), question 8 (test requirements) and question 9 (quarantine obligations).

 6. Obligation to register

-7. Is a test required for people entering Germany and where can I get tested?
+7. Is a test required for people entering Germany?

 The German authorities differentiate people entering Germany from

-c.
-Virus variant risk areas (there is a widespread occurrence of certain variants of the coronavirus)
+- b.
+Virus variant areas (there is a widespread occurrence of certain variants of the coronavirus)

-What implications do the different risk areas have?
+8. What implications do the different risk areas have/quarantine obligations?

 Please be aware that the number of people / number of households that are allowed to meet changes on a regular basis.
 Current limitations can be found on the website of the State of Baden-Württemberg.

-Please not that contents are subject to change.
+Please note that contents are subject to change.

-For general information relating to the Corona Virus, please view the KIT FAQ information page.
+- For general information regarding studying in times of Covid-19, please view the KIT FAQ information page.